 - Axé Capoeira (Capoeira)

 - Forró Cabrueira (Forró)

 - Samba Quebec (Samba de Gafieira).

 *Schedule subject to change.

 Brazilian Beat Congress Tickets

-The tickets are limited and should be bought in advance from the Brazilian Beat Canada Dance Congress Website.
+The tickets are limited and should be bought in advance.
 Prices range between 15 and 220 dollars, according to the type and quantity of events purchased.
 Some tickets will be sold at the door, but are subject to availability.

 For anyone looking to add a little magic to their current dance style, or wanting to simply increase their social dancing repertoire, this is one Congress not to miss.
 Are you ready to dance to the Brazilian Beat?

 About Brazil Dance World